---

 # FAQ

-**What exactly is an AI hallucination and how does it affect my brand?**
+## What exactly is an AI hallucination and how does it affect my brand?

-According to analysis cited by Mint AI and Transcend, hallucinations caused an estimated $67.4 billion in global business losses in 2024.
-Furthermore, 47% of enterprise AI users report making major strategic decisions based on hallucinated information.
+**An AI hallucination is a factually incorrect output generated by a large language model with apparent confidence that can misrepresent product features, pricing, or competitor characteristics.** Analysis cited by Mint AI and Transcend indicates that hallucinations caused an estimated $67.4 billion in global business losses in 2024.
+Additionally, 47% of enterprise AI users report making major strategic decisions based on hallucinated information.

-**Why do AI models hallucinate about brands specifically?**
+## Why do AI models hallucinate about brands specifically?

-**Models hallucinate about brands for two primary reasons identified by researchers and practitioners: Data Voids, where no structured facts exist for reference, and Data Noise, where conflicting information forces the model to synthesize inaccurate hybrids.**
+**AI models hallucinate about brands primarily due to Data Voids, where no structured facts exist for reference, and Data Noise, where conflicting information forces the model to synthesize incorrect hybrids.** Neither cause is random.
+Both issues are correctable through structured data intervention and the consistent publication of verified brand facts.

-**Is my company legally liable if an AI hallucinates incorrect information about my own products?**
+## Is my company legally liable if an AI hallucinates incorrect information about my own products?

 # Related Posts

-* [GEO · Mar 18]
+[GEO · Mar 18

 ## AEO vs. SEO vs. GEO: Which Strategy Should Your Team Prioritize in 2026?

-### Content Overview
+### Content Navigation

 * Key Takeaways